docksal/docksal/docs/content/stack/configuration-variables.md

 `docksal-ci.env` and/or `docksal-ci.yml` (these you do commit) on top of the default configuration files.

 Note: `DOCKSAL_ENVIRONMENT` should not be set and will not work in the project's `docksal.env` file (this is by design).

+### DOCKSAL_VERSION

+`Default: master`

+Allows for overriding the Docksal version used for checking for updates.

 ### DOCKSAL_STATS_OPTOUT